 Review by Shogundan

 Since I began collecting in 2000, I really wanted a chogokin version of the original Giant Robo.
-I know Yamato made a chogokin of the modern version but (sigh), its just not the same.
-I could never understand why their wasn't one made of the original.
+I know Yamato made a chogokin of the modern version but (sigh), it's just not the same.
+I could never understand why there wasn't one made of the original.
 Surely its a popular enough character in Japanese culture, isn't it?

 My quest began, It became my Holy Grail.
 I had to have this toy!
 I searched high and low with no luck.
 It was if it sold out immediately upon release.
 I started to get really discouraged with my quest.
 Every time I came across one on Ebay it was going for over $250 and I refused to pay that.

 My quest ended in July 2008 at the San Diego Comic Con.
 Josh and I took a break from our show coverage, we decided to check out the toy vendors.
 Wow, so much to look at, so many things I wanted to have.
 It was rather overwhelming and easy to lose your objective on what you really wanted.
 I had totally forgotten my Holy Grail when Josh pointed out a Giant Robo for $85 bucks!
 I was surprised because Josh wanted this piece too.
 Being the fact that Josh is truly a gentlemen collector he offered me first dibs on the purchasing of it.
 Without hesitation I grabbed it!
 After making my purchase I asked the seller if he had another (thinking of Josh).
 Unfortunately, he said he did not have another....bummer.